-Applicants for admission to the first-year class are requested to take the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board or the American College Test (ACT) of the American College Testing Program.
+We request that applicants with a high school GPA under 2.75 take the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board or the American College Test (ACT) of the American College Testing Program.
 Test scores should be sent directly to the College.
+These scores may be used to assist in admissions decisions as well as placement into first semester courses.